gman-ui/cse15l-lab-reports/lab-report-1-week-2.md

 ![StepFivePt2](StepFiveTwo.PNG)

 ## Optimizing Remote Running
-Now that we've set up an SSH key, we can go into our student account on a whim, or even access commands immediately on the same line as the ssh.
+Now that we've set up an SSH key, we can go into our student account on a whim, or even access commands immediately on the same line as the `ssh` command.
 For example, you can type `ssh cs15lwi22@ieng6.ucsd.edu "ls"` to immediately enter your account and list its contents.
 Since you have the SSH key setup, you no longer need to enter your password, which saves me about twenty keystrokes for my password.
-In addition, since you have to hit "enter" every single time, you are saving time in this regard which may not seem like much, but if you enter dozens of commands on the same line, it could save time.
+In addition, since you have to hit "enter" every single time, you are saving time in this regard or one keystroke in this case, which may not seem like much, but if you enter dozens of commands on the same line, it could save time.
 In addition, you can copy multiple files at once saying something like `cp WhereAmI.java OtherMain.java; javac OtherMain.java; java WhereAmI` to copy all of those files at once.
+Thats at at least 4 keystrokes saved, and if you `ssh` in at the same time, that's 24, making your experience more efficient.
 ![StepSix](BonusTips.PNG)
 ![StepSix](NewPic.PNG)